 Scout your landscape

 In conclusion, plant vampires are common pests on vegetables, fruits, and landscape plants.
 They come in many shapes, sizes, and colors, but in common, they all have piercing/sucking mouthparts.
 With their needle-like mouthparts, they can feed on many plant species and, in some cases, transmit plant diseases.
-Fortunately, using the IPM steps, most of these pests can be effectively managed.
-So, the next time you see aphids attacking your plants, remember that they are sucking them dry…just like a vampire.
+Fortunately, IPM steps allows you to effectively manage unwanted pests.
+So, the next time you see aphids attacking your plants, remember that they are sucking them just like a vampire.

 Looking for more…

 Do you want more in depth information on the above topics?
+Are you a commercial fruit or vegetable producer and you want to integrate IPM into your tool box?
 Try:

 Of course, if this topic intrigues you, watch for our upcoming workshop on Plant Vampires.
 Contact Mack to be put on the waiting list for attendance.
 941-722-4524, extension 1821.
 Are you interested in other workshops?
 Check out our county calendar of events: Manatee’s Calendar of Events.

 Article contents written by Mack Lessig, UF/IFAS Manatee County, editing by Lisa Hickey, Sustainable Ag and Food Systems Extension Agent.
 Contact us if you need additional information firstname.lastname@example.org (941-722-4524 extension 1821) or Lisa.Hickey@ufl.edu (same number with extension 1817.)